-Whenever the words and terms set forth in this chapter appear in this title, they shall be given the meaning attributed to them by this chapter.
-References to specific provisions of the City of XXXXXX building code and the International Building Codes, statutes and Washington Administrative Code provide greater detail for purposes of administering this title.
+A. Whenever the words and terms set forth in this chapter appear in this division, they shall be given the meaning attributed to them by this chapter.
+References to specific provisions of GMC Title 15, Buildings and Construction, and the International Building Codes, statutes and Washington Administrative Code provide greater detail for purposes of administering this division.

-.02.005 Abutting
+18.20.005 Abutting